kalray/linux_bostan/README.md

-# linux_bostan
+# Linux Bostan

- Linux kernel Kalray Bostan port
+## Linux kernel Kalray Bostan port

+In this repository you will find patches that can be applied on different version of the Linux kernel.